Fine-Tuning and Scaling Laws in Spatial Reasoning in Multimodal LLMs

 Scaling as the Foundation

-The foundation for this exploration originates from the scaling laws of neural language models [1].
+The foundation for this exploration originates from the scaling laws of neural language models paper [1].
 These laws established that performance improves smoothly with model size, dataset size, and compute, following predictable power-law trends (Figure 1. in [1] see below).
 This regularity in pretraining efficiency forms the theoretical basis for examining how post-training methods such as SFT and RLFT can extend scaling behavior toward multimodal and reasoning tasks, particularly those requiring 3D spatial understanding.